nward13/PaymentChannels/README.md

 An Ethereum smart contract implementing uni-directional payment channels.
+Currently deployed on the Rinkeby test network at <a href="https://rinkeby.etherscan.io/address/0x8994743c6631f2b4bfc9a97e17fb39a28b0502e1#code">0x8994743c6631F2b4bfC9a97e17fb39A28b0502e1</a>

 ## Usage